act-rules/act-rules.github.io/_rules/6cbcbe.md

 #### Inapplicable example 4

-Links created via scripting, but doesn't have semantic role of link:
+Links created via scripting, but without the semantic role of link:

 ```html
 <span